smartman1234/Realty/README.md

 # REALTY - [Visit Realty](https://realty-app.netlify.app)
 Realty is a proof of concept solution for crypto-based real estate purchase/payments with stablecoins.
 It builds on the idea of having another option for asset listing, investment, saving and payments in the real-estate ecosystem aside fiat currency.

+## Project track
+ - Creator Track
+    - Stablecoins can be used for asset payments and listing, current support is only our test coin — [TUSDT](https://mumbai.polygonscan.com/address/0x4A80319043e4f56562212C10Ad86cDe28083cB10) which you can request for from any team member.
+Further development of the project for mainstream usage will involve mainnet stablecoins like USDT, DAI etc.

+    - NFTs are used for verifying listed assets authenticity on Realty and also as proof of ownership of an asset within Realty.

 ## Contract Flow
 - listProperty : to submit an asset for listing
 - approval : this should be done right before listProperty to give allowance to the Realty contract to transfer 0.5 of the stablecoin to Realty as a listing fee.